Yuen-Ling-Wong/Canada_Rental_Price_Predicton_Project.ipynb/README.md

 ## Canada Rental Price Predicton - Linear Regression Project

-This project aims at analyzing the latest data regarding **Canada Rental Price in 2024** and, most importantly, finding the best machine learnning model (regression model) to make the most accurate predictions on the rental price.
+This project aims at analyzing the latest data regarding **Canada Rental Price in 2024** and, most importantly, finding the best machine learning model (regression model) to make the most accurate predictions on the rental price.

 Project Co-Created by:
 Kun Bi, Naudeen Stewart, Flora Wong (Yuen Ling)